MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.OOBE.PopulateDigitalAttachOfferSignInDEX

-Original Equipment Manufacturers (OEM) sell machines that come with Office (One-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
+Original Equipment Manufacturers (OEM) sell machines that come with Office (one-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
 This event tracks when an Office pre-entitlement is found for the device and the user is already signed in with a Microsoft Account to allow us to monitor the health of the system and services.

 The following fields are collected: